 - a) The door is a fire door that is fitted with appropriate smoke seals, or if: - b) It is constructed with solid core leaves.
-Solid timber core leaves, when used, shall have a leaf thickness of no less than 35 mm, and e) Any vision panel cut-outs are no less than 150 mm from the leaf edges.

-- c) It is provided with smoke seals as required by this acceptable solution.
-Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and - d) The frames are constructed of timber, and the jambs are no less than 30 mm thick, and
+Solid timber core leaves, when used, shall have a leaf thickness of no less than 35 mm, and - c) It is provided with smoke seals as required by this acceptable solution.
+Smoke seals shall be in continuous contact with the mating element, and located so as to minimise interruption by hardware, and d) The frames are constructed of timber, and the jambs are no less than 30 mm thick, and